Fiscal Illusion definition.

-Fiscal Illusion.
 This is a concept that governments find it easy to raise tax revenues because of consumer ignorance about the way the tax system works.
-For example, fiscal drag is a way that more tax payers can end up in a higher tax rate.
+For example, fiscal drag is a way that more taxpayers can end up in a higher tax rate.

-Public Choice theorist often argue that more needs to be done to limit the governments ability to collect higher tax revenues otherwise government spending has a tendency to rise crowding out the more efficient private sector.
+Public Choice theorist often argues that more needs to be done to limit the government’s ability to collect higher tax revenues otherwise government spending has a tendency to rise crowding out the more efficient private sector.

 Also, there is often powerful political opposition to taxes even when they can increase economic efficiency – see blog: The religion of tax cuts